 Planning a Road Trip in the Yukon

-The Yukon territory in Canada is the ideal place to pick-up your RV if you are planning a road trip to Canada’s arctic circle, Alaska, the other Canadian territories or south to Vancouver through BC.
+The Yukon territory in Canada is the ideal place to pick-up your RV.
 Through the Yukon there are 11 major routes on maintained highways to travel.
 First book your RV then check out these Yukon festivals and events.

-The scarcely populated territory is known for river rafting, salmon fishing, canoe expeditions, dog-sledding, hiking, and other outdoor adventures!
-The Yukon’s pristine and breathtaking nature includes Mount Logan, North America’s second tallest mountain.
+The scarcely populated territory is known world wide for river rafting, fishing, canoe expeditions, dog-sledding and hiking.
+The Yukon’s pristine nature includes Mount Logan, North America’s second tallest mountain.
 First Nations contemporary culture has a strong influence over the Yukon.
 Whitehorse, Yukon’s Capital, acts as a cultural hub.
 This is where you can pick-up or drop-off your RV Rental in the Yukon territory.
 RV pick-up/drop-off nearby to Whitehorse, Yukon airport (YXY).

 Tip: When travelling long distances, make sure you have enough fuel by carrying a Jerry can with you.

-Many of Yukon’s festivals are held in February and were started to reduce the winter-blues.
+Many of Yukon’s festivals are held in February and were started by local groups to reduce the winter-blues.
 Here are just a few of the most loved festivals in the Yukon Territories.

 Yukon Annual Festivals and Events